Interacting with a Child Who Has Autism Spectrum Disorder

 to family members.

-may talk about it too long.
+talk about it too long.
 Or they may talk only about that one subject.
-This can
+This can push

 If you are a parent or grandparent of a child with ASD, it can be heartbreaking if

-you feel like you just can't connect with him or her.
-But learning more about these
+you feel like you just can't connect with them.
+But learning more about these disorders

 Breaking through the barriers of ASD

 ASD has no cure.
 But there is hope through treatment.
-Many children can learn to communicate
+Many children with ASD can learn

-and interact.
-Healthcare providers and mental health experts have learned a lot about
+to communicate and interact.
+Healthcare providers and mental health experts have learned

 Here are some things we know about children with an ASD: